Pila, Laguna: Cremation activities

-Professor Henry Otley Beyer pointed out that cremation was once practiced in Novaliches.
+Professor H. Otley Beyer pointed out that cremation was once practiced in Novaliches.
 In Pila's case, the team members found traces of cremation practice in the site.
 In their data, 40% of the cremated remains were found to be buried in soil and the remaining 60% were found in medium-sized jars.

 In Pinagbayanan, the cremation burials were secondary burials.
 In the first phase, the body is let alone to decompose.
 It is then followed by a ritual performance.
 The body is burned because, according to the belief of ancient people, the “spirit is as clean as though washed in gold" once the body is set on fire.